untoldengine/UntoldEngine/docs/animation.md

 After you Run the project in Xcode:

 - Your model should appear in the game window.
-- Press L to enter Game Mode, and you’ll see your model animating.
+- Press **P** to enter Game Mode, and you’ll see your model animating.

 Previous: [Enabling Physics](physics.md)